 3. A Quick Nature Read

-Whether it’s a wonderful picture book, a chapter from a Christian Liberty Nature Reader or a chapter from a Thornton Burgess book, living literature is never a waste of time – and sharing a book together is a great circle time activity.
+Whether it’s a wonderful picture book, a chapter from a Christian Liberty Nature Reader, a chapter from a Thornton Burgess book, or another chapter book, living literature is never a waste of time – and sharing a book together is a great circle time activity.
 Nature poetry is a great option, too!

 4. Nature Identification Practice

 There are so many nature items that would be nice to identify by sight when in the field.
-These fun identification ideas utilize simple printables from the internet or prepared nature flashcards (seen below.)
+These fun identification ideas utilize Google searches or prepared nature flashcards (seen below.)
 While you can certainly use the images for flashcard drills, you can also play matching games, memory games and go-fish style games.
 Additionally, you can sort (categorize) the images into groups – which could also be graphed.

 For some of the suggested games above – like memory, you might need more than one set of cards if duplicates aren’t already included.